MythosaurRider/scp_tf_lab/README.md

 13. Delete the index.

 14. Create a HEC token.
-Use template in hec_tokens.tf
+Use template in hec_tokens.tf.
+Use firstname_lastname as part of token name